MicrosoftDocs/windows-dev-docs/terminal/troubleshooting.md

 }
 ```

-If you are using an earlier version of Windows Terminal, WSL may require using the `\\wsl$\` prefix when referring to a distribution's home path for the `startingDirectory` setting.
-For example, in earlier versions of Windows Terminal the following setting will launch the "Ubuntu-18.04" distribution in its home file path:
+If you are using a very early version of Windows Terminal, WSL may require using the `\\wsl$\` prefix when referring to a distribution's home path for the `startingDirectory` setting.
+For example, the following setting will launch the "Ubuntu-18.04" distribution in its home file path:

 ```json
 {